North Yorkshire - England's Largest County

 Administratively North Yorkshire was split into seven districts Craven, Hambleton, Harrogate, Richmondshire, Ryedale, Scarborough and Selby.
 The City of York has been a unitary authority since 1996 and has a population of about 198,000.

 The 7 district councils were replaced by a single council - North Yorkshire Council- on 1st April 2023.
-The City York will remain separate.
+The City York remains separate.

 North Yorkshire almost spans mainland England from coast to coast - the North Sea coast in the East to the western flanks of the Peninnes in the West, just 30 miles from the Irish Sea.
 Broadly North Yorkshire breaks down into three parts: